opensearch-project/documentation-website/_opensearch/search/highlight.md

 ## Combining matches from different fields to highlight one field

 You can combine matches from different fields to highlight one field with the `fvh` highlighter.
 The most common use case for this functionality is highlighting text that is analyzed in different ways and kept in multi-fields.
 All fields in the `matched_fields` list must have the `term_vector` field set to `with_positions_offsets`.
-The field where the matches are combined is the only loaded field, so it is beneficial to set its `store` option to `yes`.
+The field in which the matches are combined is the only loaded field, so it is beneficial to set its `store` option to `yes`.

 ### Example